emersonknapp/smart_battery_driver/README.md

 i2c-5   unknown         DPDDC-D                          N/A
 ```

-In the case of Tested Hardware Combination 1, `i2c-6` is the CP2112 bridge, so `~i2c_bus` parameter should be "6".
+In the case of Tested Hardware Combination 1, `i2c-6` is the CP2112 bridge, so `~device_path` parameter should be "/dev/i2c-6".

 ### Finding I2C Device Addresses